PyRigi/PyRigi/doc/development/howto/git.md

 5. Continue on the release branch and remove the files that are not supposed to be in the release (e.g. `poetry.lock`).
 6. Merge the branch into `main`.
 7. Check that the online documentation has been deployed correctly.
-8. Add a new release tag in GitHub and generate the corresponding release notes.
+8. Add a new release tag in GitHub and generate the corresponding release notes according to the instructions above.
 9. Review the upload to PyPi.
 10. Run `poetry update` and commit `poetry.lock` to update the dependencies on `dev` .